ashvardanian/StringZilla/README.md

 - For software engineers optimizing strings in their apps and services.
 - For bioinformaticians and search engineers looking for edit-distances for [USearch](https://github.com/unum-cloud/usearch).
 - For [DBMS][faq-dbms] devs, optimizing `LIKE`, `ORDER BY`, and `GROUP BY` operations.
-- For hardware designers, needing a SWAR baseline for strings-processing functionality.
+- For hardware designers, needing a SWAR baseline for string-processing functionality.
 - For students studying SIMD/SWAR applications to non-data-parallel operations.

 [faq-dbms]: https://en.wikipedia.org/wiki/Database